ArjunRAj77/AzureDevops-Training/Training-practicals/practical1.md

    6. In the wwwroot folder create a 'prd' folder and create a new index.html page with content: "Prod Server"
    7. Create a new Application Gateway using the following steps :
    ![AG1](https://user-images.githubusercontent.com/23217592/152694184-7a5b55a8-e5ba-4cae-a68a-4d4a6abdcd10.jpg)
-   8. Add a new publi ip in the front end section
+   8. Add a new public ip in the front end section
    ![frontend](https://user-images.githubusercontent.com/23217592/152694247-34927496-b83a-4d01-8e0e-0445566ac5ed.jpg)
    9. Add both VM in seperate backendpools
    10. Add a routing rule